 With any electrical installation, safety is always the highest priority.
-Our advanced AC solar solution comes with a range of advantages over DC solar in a string configuration, and improved safety is one of them.
+Our Enphase Microinverter AC Solar System comes with a range of advantages over other approaches to solar, and improved safety is one of them.
 On this page, we look at the two main ways that this is achieved.

-A fundamental difference between AC solar and DC solar in a string configuration is how they transform DC to AC:
+A fundamental difference between AC solar and DC solar is how they transform DC to AC:

-DC solar: transforms DC to AC at a single inverter
+DC solar: transforms DC to AC at a single inverter, inside the house

 AC solar: transforms DC to AC at each panel